 Staff, office space, or other items that are contributed from the Controlling Entity to the Applicant are considered in-kind contributions, and should be recorded in Table D3 as an expense (based on the dollar value of the services and other contributions received from the Controlling Entity) and as offsetting income from Affiliates (item 1(c) in Table D3).
 Be sure to describe the Applicant’s progress in securing firm commitments to provide these in-kind contributions in the response to Question 33(f).

-CAPITALIZATION STRATEGY SECTION

-In Table E1, can an Applicant rely upon the track record of its Controlling Entity?

-In order to list the track record of the Controlling Entity in Table E1, the Applicant must designate a Controlling Entity in Question 3.
-If the information reflects the Controlling Entity, it may include in the aggregate the track record of any and all Subsidiaries, including the Applicant.
-Be sure to clearly indicate, in your narrative to Question 34, which entities were responsible for the various types and amounts of investments noted in Table E1.
+Capitalization Strategy Section

 How should an Applicant reflect past QEIs raised using the leverage structure in Table E1?
 Specifically, should the leverage debt portion of the QEI be reflected as debt or equity in Table E1?